tundish/blathnaid/app/tale.rst

 Reporting for Duty
 ------------------

-In the morning he would fill it with water from the stream behind the house.
+In the morning Jack rose early and bade goodbye to his parents.
+He went outside to unhitch Morten and strap on his gear.
+On the way to the Forge they stopped by a little stream to fill up the bottle.

+The Blacksmith was already waiting for them.
+He saw straight away how lightly equipped Jack was.

 The Trivet
 ----------

-The Blacksmith reached under the bench and pulled out a chunk of iron, round in shape, and about the size of his hand.
+So he reached under the bench and pulled out a chunk of iron, round in shape, and about the size of his hand.
 He looked at it thoughtfully for a moment, before taking a rough brush to scrub away the rust.

+"You'll need that", said he, handing it to Jack.

 It was a trivet, such as you'd use to balance a kettle above a fire.
 This one was solidly made, but in a decorative design; it had curved spokes like the wheel of some fantastic chariot.
 Around the circumference were embossed letters,